flipcoder/flipcoder/README.md

 Hi, I'm Grady, known as flipcoder online.
-I'm a coder and musician guy who sometimes blends these hobbies.

 I write game engines, music/synthesizer software, and various code libraries and utilities.
 Most of my open source work is in C++ and Python.